lionheart/git-bigstore/README.md

     Secret Key: XXX
     Bucket Name: my-bucket-name

 Well, that was easy!
 Your Git repository is now prepared to track big files.
 To specify filetypes to store remotely, add an entry to your .gitattributes.
-E.g., if you want to upload CSV files to S3, perform this command in your repository root:
+E.g., if you only want to store your big CSV files to S3, run this command in your repository root:

     $ echo "*.csv filter=bigstore" > .gitattributes